Southwestern Illinois College: History

 The college was founded in 1946 as Belleville Junior College, operating under the jurisdiction of Belleville Township High School District 201.
 More than 60 percent of the 169 students enrolled for its first semester were World War II veterans who had just returned from service.

 In 1965, the Illinois General Assembly passed the Illinois Junior College Act, which created community college districts throughout the state.
 The following year, area residents voted to establish the Class I Belleville Junior College District 522.
 Belleville Junior College became Belleville Area College July 1, 1967.

 Construction of the Belleville Campus on Carlyle Avenue was completed in 1971.
 In 1983, the college opened the Granite City Center, followed by the Red Bud Center two years later.
 Both sites received approval for campus status from the Illinois Community College Board in July 1985.
 In 1999, a vote to change the name of Belleville Area College was passed.
 On January 1, 2000, the college name changed to Southwestern Illinois College.

 Campuses

-The college has three campuses, on Carlyle Avenue in Belleville, in Granite City and in Red Bud.
+The college has three campuses, on Carlyle Avenue in Belleville and in Granite City and Red Bud.

 Academics

+SWIC is accredited by the Higher Learning Commission.
 The college offers associate degrees and certificates.
 SWIC also serves the community through Community Education, Programs and Services for Older Persons (PSOP), and Selsius™ Corporate and Career Training.

 From 2020 through at least 2022, SWIC has offered one-year long special vocational training in East St. Louis, Illinois using state grants varying in size from $1.2 to $1.4 million.
 Local residents (in a city with a 97.4% African-American population) are offered training in Welding, Nurse Assistant, Food Service, Forklift Training, and Heating, Ventilation, Air Conditioning and Refrigeration, Phlebotomy, Practical Nursing.
 Since 2019, 130 students have received credentials in this program.

-As of December 6, 2021, SWIC is accredited by the Higher Learning Commission.